The Correct Way To Add Plugin’s Functions Into Themes

 ?>

-As you can see in the code snippet above, an if condition is used to check if a function exists.
-If it doesn’t, then the won’t be called, thus preventing the blog from breaking completely.
+As you can see in the code snippet above, an if condition is used to check if the function exists.
+If it doesn’t exist, then it won’t be called, thus preventing the WordPress website from breaking completely in case the plugin that has that function is disabled.

-So, to call related_posts function, the theme’s author should have added this to theme theme files,
+So, to call related_posts function, the following code should be added to the theme theme’s template files,

 <?php if(function_exists('related_posts'))